Jan 20, 2024 - minute readminutes read

 Mouthwash is a key component of a complete daily oral health ritual.
 Still, a survey found that only 49% of the UK population uses mouthwash.
 The great news is that using mouthwash is a rather simple step to add to your routine... and it can make a big difference!

-Oral care products to use: how to choose the best
+Oral care products to use: How to choose the best

 It’s important to take care when selecting oral care products, looking for ones that offer the most daily benefits.
 For many, this might mean a little trial and error as they experiment with different products.
 You should always seek the advice of your dentist and talk to him or her about your individual needs when considering oral care products for specific conditions.
 That said, here are some tips on how to make smart purchases for every stage of the daily oral care ritual.